go-gitea/gitea/docs/content/installation/upgrade-from-gitea.en-us.md

 If you are using cloud services or filesystems with snapshot feature, a snapshot for the Gitea data volume and related object storage is more convenient.

-After all of those has been prepared, to update Gitea, download a newer version, stop the old one, perform a backup, and run the new one.
+After all of those have been prepared, to update Gitea, download a newer version, stop the old one, perform a backup, and run the new one.
 Every time a Gitea instance starts up, it checks whether a database migration should be run.
 If a database migration is required, Gitea will take some time to complete the upgrade and then serve.